fusionbox/dinero/docs/gateways.rst

 where ``foo`` is a reference name for you to remember.
 The ``type`` is the class that implements the gateway.
 Dinero currently has the following gateway types:

-- :class:`dinero.gateways.AuthorizeNet`
+- :class:`dinero.gateways.authorizenet.Gateway`
 - :class:`dinero.gateways.Braintree` (incomplete implementation)

 The gateway marked ``default`` will be used by default when creating transactions.

-.. py:class:: dinero.gateways.AuthorizeNet
+.. py:class:: dinero.gateways.authorizenet.Gateway

 The Authorize.Net gateway requires the following packages.